Sean ‘Diddy’ Combs aspires to create new Black Wall Street through online marketplace Empower Global

 Combs said he feels more excited about launching into Empower Global than before the start of his widely-popular label Bad Boy Records.

-“I’m going into these areas to diversity things and fight for our inclusion.
+“I’m going into these areas to diversify things and fight for our inclusion.
 This is a platform about sharing power and empowering each other,” he said.
 “This is something that is for my people.
 It’s a tipping point for us to wake up start paying attention and supporting each other while taking responsibility and accountability.”

 Combs, who’s worked on the platform for years, said it’s important for Black people to circulate money in their own community.